 People naturally feel drawn to prices that are “slashed” or “marked down.”
 Usually, the original retail price is there beside the sale price to emphasize the discount.
 There are already a lot of these on eCommerce sites, but it still works.
 Experiment with different formats on your website and see what works best for you.

 Have you ever walked into a shoe store expecting to buy one pair of shoes but ended up getting two instead because there was a buy-one-get-one-free deal?
 Or even better, have you ever walked into a store to buy a pair of pants and ended up getting a pair of pants and two pairs of shoes because there was a buy-one-get-one-free deal in the shoe department?
+Well, those enticing BOGOs can sometimes lead to unexpected but delightful shopping adventures.

 Many times, a chance to get something free is totally irresistible.
 That is, even if it means you first have to buy something you don’t really need in the first place.
 This tactic works so well that, according to Shopify, BOGOs are their top-performing features.